 The internal analysis considers all relevant strengths and weaknesses of the reporting entity.
-It contains matters like:
+It contains factors like:

-- Technological and organizational competence (governance) - Resources availability - Business customer satisfaction, stickiness and expectation, new opportunities, competitive advantages - Business cost, price, potential savings
+- · Technological and organizational competence (governance) - · Resources availability - Business aspects customers' satisfaction, stickiness and expectations, new opportunities, competitive advantages - Financial aspects cost, prices, potential savings

 The annual materiality-analysis process also includes the inclusion of new aspects or questioning of old aspects.
-For this purpose, important topics from the GRI sub-categories, aspects from the ISO context analyses, topics from the Sustainable Accounting Standards Board (SASB) and other relevant ADVA-specific topics are checked and, if necessary, selected for evaluation.
+This led, for example, to a changed rating for circular economy.
+For this purpose, important topics from the GRI sub-categories, aspects from the ISO context analysis an relevant ADVA-specific topics are checked and, if necessary, selected for evaluation.
+For 2022, we also considered aspects of the upcoming ESRS.